MichaelTamaki/OpenJournal/README.md

 - `./manage.py test`
 - ~~[Selenium Webdriver](http://www.seleniumhq.org/projects/webdriver/) is used to open up a browser (currently Google Chrome) and test the website's interactions...
 Please download the [driver](http://www.seleniumhq.org/download/) for Google Chrome~~

+## Deployment to AWS
+Instead of making 5000 commits trying to run `eb deploy`, make a new branch.
+You will have to `git commit` the `secret.py` file...
+So make sure you do not publish the secret keys file online.

 ## Resources used
 - [Full Stack Python](https://www.fullstackpython.com/)
 - [Test Driven Development with Python](http://www.obeythetestinggoat.com/)